chrstphrgn/researchcodes/README.md

-This is a repository of the datasets and codes used in our paper titled "Nighttime Lights and Vegetation Indices—A Spatial Analysis of Urban Vitality and Model Prediction Building for Learning Spaces in Lipa City".
+This is a repository of the datasets and codes used in the 2024 paper titled "Nighttime Lights and Vegetation Indices—A Spatial Analysis of Urban Vitality and Model Prediction Building for Learning Spaces in Lipa City" by Christopher Al Eugenio, Yasmine Joy Familaran, and Lieh Honoridez, undergraduate BS Statistics students of the School of Statistics, University of the Philippines Diliman, Quezon City.

 Several software programs were used in the different sections of the analyses.
 Included here are the R codes and Google Earth Engine codes for reproducibility of the results.